BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 !!! info
     An export equivalent of this sensor does not exist because the data is not available

 The total consumption reported by the meter for all time.
+This will try and update every minute for Home Mini and every 10 seconds for Home Pro.

 | Attribute | Type | Description |
 |-----------|------|-------------|